CallanVass/API_webserver_project/README.md

 ## R10: Describe the way tasks are allocated and tracked in your project

 Tasks are allocated via GitHub Projects, which acts like a progress board (think Trello) for developers to take tickets from the board in various states of urgency.
 Tickets are assigned a level of importance, and from there developers can move tickets accross the columns (TODO, In Progress, Done).
 For larger projects, a more developed system would be beneficial.
-Something like Trello would allow states to be tracked easier.
+Something like Trello would allow states to be tracked easier, and has more features overall.

 Allocation isn't something I have to worry about as this is a solo project, however tickets on the board can be allocated to users on the project by clicking the ticket and manually allocating them.
 This brings up the developer's profile picture next to the ticket, allowing for easy identification.